emscripten-core/emscripten/site/source/docs/building_from_source/toolchain_what_is_needed.rst

 The instructions below list the main tools and dependencies in an Emscripten environment, along with instructions on how to test which dependencies are installed.

-.. tip:: The :ref:`SDK <sdk-download-and-install>` provides the **easiest** and **most reliable** method for getting, using, updating and managing Emscripten environments, including **building from source**.
+.. tip:: The :ref:`SDK <sdk-download-and-install>` provides the **easiest** and **most reliable** method for getting, using, updating and managing Emscripten environments.
 If you're using the SDK you won't *need* these instructions — they are provided for information only.

 	The instructions below are useful if you're :ref:`manually <installing-from-source>` building from source.